bobby-didcoding/drf_course/steps/module_5.md

 ```

 5) Create a user - Go ahead and create a new superuser.
 This will server 2 purposes.
 We we gain access to the built in Django admin page and we will also create a new token.
-Open a new terminal and use the follwing code.
+Open a new terminal and use the following code.
 ```
 python manage.py createsuperuser
 ```